chetansinghsajwan/notes/postgres/commands/drop-role.md

 Drops the specified role.

+To remove a superuser role, you need to be a superuser.
+To drop non-superuser roles, you need to have the `CREATEROLE` privilege.

 Before a role can be dropped, following conditions must be met:

 - The role must not own any database objects.